khun-elle/Lott_and_Mustard/LM.md

 involving stealth and where the probability of contact between the criminal and the victim are minimal” to avoid getting injured
 <sup>1</sup>
 .
+The second reasoning behind deterrence theory is that “victims who have guns are in a much better position to defend themselves”
+<sup>10</sup>
+.
 Another strategy to reduce violent crime is increasing spending on police, however, it is incontrovertible that simply allowing citizens to defend themselves is more economical